Bali: Geography

 Bali's central mountains include several peaks over 2000 m in elevation and active volcanoes such as Mount Batur.
 The highest is Mount Agung (3031 m), known as the "mother mountain", which is an active volcano rated as one of the world's most likely sites for a massive eruption within the next 100 years.
-In late 2017 Mount Agung started erupting and large numbers of people were evacuated, temporarily closing the island's airport.
+In late 2017, Mount Agung started erupting and large numbers of people were evacuated, temporarily closing the island's airport.
 Mountains range from centre to the eastern side, with Mount Agung the easternmost peak.
-Bali's volcanic nature has contributed to its exceptional fertility and its tall mountain ranges provide the high rainfall that supports the highly productive agriculture sector.
+Bali's volcanic nature has contributed to its exceptional fertility, and its tall mountain ranges provide the high rainfall that supports the highly productive agricultural sector.
 South of the mountains is a broad, steadily descending area where most of Bali's large rice crop is grown.
 The northern side of the mountains slopes more steeply to the sea and is the main coffee-producing area of the island, along with rice, vegetables, and cattle.
 The longest river, Ayung River, flows approximately 75 km (see List of rivers of Bali).

 The island is surrounded by coral reefs.
-Beaches in the south tend to have white sand while those in the north and west have black sand.
+Beaches in the south tend to have white sand, while those in the north and west have black sand.
 Bali has no major waterways, although the Ho River is navigable by small sampan boats.
 Black sand beaches between Pasut and Klatingdukuh are being developed for tourism, but apart from the seaside temple of Tanah Lot, they are not yet used for significant tourism.

 The largest city is the provincial capital, Denpasar, near the southern coast.
-Its population is around 725,000 (2020).
-Bali's second-largest city is the old colonial capital, Singaraja, which is located on the north coast and is home to around 150,000 people in 2020.
-Other important cities include the beach resort, Kuta, which is practically part of Denpasar's urban area, and Ubud, situated at the north of Denpasar, is the island's cultural centre.
+Its population is around 755,600 (in mid 2024).
+Bali's second-largest city is the old colonial capital, Singaraja, which is located on the north coast and whose urban area is home to around 150,000 people in 2024.
+Other important cities include the beach resort, Kuta, which is practically part of Denpasar's urban area, and Ubud, situated at the north of Denpasar, which is regarded as the island's cultural centre.

 Three small islands lie to the immediate south-east and all are administratively part of the Klungkung regency of Bali: Nusa Penida, Nusa Lembongan and Nusa Ceningan.
 These islands are separated from Bali by the Badung Strait.

 To the east, the Lombok Strait separates Bali from Lombok and marks the biogeographical division between the fauna of the Indomalayan realm and the distinctly different fauna of Australasia.
 The transition is known as the Wallace Line, named after Alfred Russel Wallace, who first proposed a transition zone between these two major biomes.
 When sea levels dropped during the Pleistocene ice age, Bali was connected to Java and Sumatra and to the mainland of Asia and shared the Asian fauna, but the deep water of the Lombok Strait continued to keep Lombok Island and the Lesser Sunda archipelago isolated.